Black Friday → 40% OFF Annual Plans

 In the digital age, learning how to sell yourself in a job application is even more important than selling yourself in person.

-Once you’ve crafted the best subject lines, grab the reader’s attention with a charming tone, and let them know that what they’re about to read can’t be found anywhere else.
+Once you’ve crafted the best subject lines, grab the reader’s attention with a clear tone, and let them know that what they’re about to read can’t be found anywhere else.
 This can add considerable interest.
 Then, finish with a simple call to action to get a better chance at a reply.

 8. Cold email introduction